sumitkumar1207/cake-admin-panel/README.md

 ```

-For a detailed explanation on how things work, Contact us.
+For a detailed explanation on how things work, Contact me [check here](https://sumitkumar1207.github.io/my-portfolio/).